Books by Katrina Lawrence …

 I’ve read hundreds of titles set in this city, but if I had to whittle the list down to a top ten, this would be it:

 - A Moveable Feast by Ernest Hemingway.
-A cliché, yes, but in the best way: it’s the classic of all classic Paris memoirs.
+It’s somewhat of a cliché to include this book in this list, yes, but for good reason: it’s the classic of all classic Paris memoirs.

 - Almost French by Sarah Turnbull.
 This 2002 blockbuster had millions of women worldwide dreaming of moving to Paris to meet Monsieur Right.
 Filled with laugh-out-loud scenes, it’s a light-hearted yet insightful examination of life à la parisienne.